abdelzaki/notes/devops/notes_kubernetes.md

     - kubelet:
         - it has interface with container and the machine which run this container
+        - managing the resources on the worker node

     - kube proxy:
         - it is the network interface
+        - load balancing and generating the IP addresses

+    - container run time:
+        - resonsible for running the container

     - worker nodes:
         - contains one or more pod